rocketinsights/web-blueprint/soapbox/python/nicolascarbone.md

 This soapbox contains some basic stuff for different Python projects.

+## Environment setup

+### Virtual Envs

+A virtual environment is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments, and (by default) any libraries installed in a “system” Python, i.e., one which is installed as part of your operating system.

+This will help you to install project dependencies in an isolate environment without installing anything at system level.

+You can easily create a new virtual environment running:

+`python3 -m venv your-project`

+See [Python docs](https://docs.python.org/3/tutorial/venv.html) for a complete reference.

+#### Managing packages

+Once the virtual environment is running, you can install packages using [pip](https://docs.python.org/3/installing/index.html#installing-index)

+##### Other tools

+There are some tools to make this process easier, like [pipenv](https://pypi.org/project/pipenv/) which allows you to create a virtual env and also install packages and [Poetry](https://python-poetry.org) to easily manage dependencies.

 ## Coding Style

 Python has defined a coding style guide called PEP8, lease refer to [PEP8](https://www.python.org/dev/peps/pep-0008/) for a complete reference.